jorgediazjr/mini_programs_blend/README.md

     - file with all paths relating to each data id (crystal) in clusters
     - a directory with the format `new_final_list_hour_minute_second` and file saved inside new directory for processing

+### How to use optimal_data_blend?

+#### Ex.
+1: Using crystals_blend with --clusters

+1. Change into the directory where you ran `blend -a original.dat`.
+2. Make sure you have the file `CLUSTERS.txt`.
+3. If you do have the file from step 3, type `optimal_data_blend -c n1 n2 n3 n4 n5` where `n#` represents cluster number.
+4. Check your current working directory and you should have a new directory with the format `new_final_list_hour_minute_second`.
+5. The new directory contains the file `original.dat`.
+6. `original.dat` has the full paths to all crystals that were in user inputted clusters.

+#### Ex.
+1: Using crystals_blend with --clusters

+1. Change into the directory where you ran `blend -a original.dat`.
+2. Make sure you have the file `CLUSTERS.txt`.
+3. If you do have the file from step 3, type `optimal_data_blend -c n1 n2 n3 n4 n5` where `n#` represents cluster number.
+4. Check your current working directory and you should have a new directory with the format `new_final_list_hour_minute_second`.
+5. The new directory contains the file `original.dat`.
+6. `original.dat` has the full paths to all crystals that were in user inputted clusters.